Being Cabin Crew | The Ugly Truth Part 5

 I have worked in first class including the galley many times, and am aware of the importance around food number and orders.
 There were 9 passengers in total in first class so I was confident that any food ordered would have been available, however I take into account if large amounts of the same food are being ordered and take alternative orders.
 There was no danger of running out of any food on a flight with so few passengers, and we had staff travellers as well who can change orders if required.

 (Laurence) If Bart has worked in the cabin many times which I hope you will confirm, he should be extremely familiar with all aspects of the service and how it’s delivered.
-Bart states elsewhere in his complaint he has “looked in depth at the service manual” yet still seems to be oblivious to the fact that he should be given a meal breakdown before taking his orders.
+He states elsewhere in his complaint he has “looked in depth at the service manual” yet still doesn’t seem to understand how the service should be delivered and that running out of a first choice is quite common, even in a relatively empty cabin.

-I’m fully aware few Pursers/Flight Managers ask crew to get a meal breakdown from the galley and instead allow them to take orders first and then go back to advise customers should there not be enough of a particular starter or entrée.
+I’m fully aware few Pursers/Flight Managers ask crew to get a meal breakdown from the galley and instead allow them to take customer orders first and then go back to advise someone if there’s not enough of a particular starter or entrée.

 The correct way to deliver the service however as per the service procedures manual is covered in detail during the First Class Service Training Day.
 Bart would have attended this course quite recently.